Dacia 1310: History

 After the cooperation with Renault ceased in 1978, Dacia presented a revised version of the 1300 at the 1979 Bucharest Auto Show.
-In 1982, its name was changed to Dacia 1310, and later also came "1210", "1410" and a few other versions.
+In 1982, its name was changed to Dacia 1310, and later also came the "1210", "1410" and a few other versions.

 In 1983, the whole range was facelifted for the 1984 model year.
 A coupé version of the car, the 1410 Sport, with two doors and a lowered roof, was also released in 1983.
 In 1987 the Dacia 1320 liftback was introduced.

-In 1989, a new generation Dacia 1310 was launched in estate and sedan versions.
+In 1989, a new generation of Dacia 1310 was launched in estate and sedan versions.
 It was a minor modification of the previous generation with new headlights.
 A new liftback version named Dacia 1325 Liberta was introduced in 1990.
 The 1310 van was also launched in 1990.
 The fully facelifted Dacia 13xx range was introduced in 1993.

 By the 1980s, the model was becoming dated and its chassis was no longer able to meet safety standards of the era, prompting Dacia to start work on a replacement.
 However, financial and political setbacks caused that replacement, the Dacia Nova, to be delayed until 1994, by which time it was already outdated.
 Although the newer Nova range (later evolving into Dacia SupeRNova and Dacia Solenza) sold well and displayed better road manners, it never replaced the 1310 range, due to its higher price, smaller interior and other disappointing factors (such as being offered only in a liftback body).

 Therefore, Dacia was forced to facelift the 1310 model yet again, in 1999.
 The last 1310 model was simply named "Berlina" or "Break", for sedan or estate respectively.
 In an effort to keep up with modern standards, the last version was equipped with fuel injection and a catalytic converter, meeting Euro2 emission standards.

 Since the original model in 1969, constant change in automobile size meant that the 1310 was a compact sedan by the end of its production, despite having started life as a mid-size car.
 For a few months in 2004, Dacia offered three different small sedan models simultaneously.

-The model scored solid sale numbers right up to its last day of production, mainly due to its low price, value for money, and easy and inexpensive maintenance.
+The model scored solid sales numbers right up to its last day of production, mainly due to its low price, value for money, and easy and inexpensive maintenance.
 The sedan ("Berlina") and the estate ("Break") had €4,100 and €4,250 price tags respectively in 2004.
 The Liberta liftback had been dropped in 1996, but production of the sedan and estate was over in 2004.
 The "Pick-Up" range ended production in December 2006.
 The Dacia Logan replaced the 1300/1310 model in 2004.